rcook/beginning-practical-haskell/part05.md

     putStrLn $ "z = " ++ show z
 ```

-Inside `do`-notation, Haskell also drops the `in` from let-bindings to clean things even more.
+Inside `do`-notation, Haskell also drops the `in` from let-bindings.

 # Other concepts and syntax